How to use phalcon-devtools to accelerate Phalcon development

 Installing phalcon-devtools is very easy.

-Please check the previous blog for a summary of how to install phalcon-devtools.
+Please see the previous blog post for instructions on how to install phalcon-devtools.

 phalcon info command

-When I executed it, the result was as follows.
+When I ran it, the result was as follows:

 phalcon project command